-For the header solution to be secure IP address access controls need to be put in place such that only the proxy/portal can access the QlikView system.
-Under no circumstances may the end user browser be able to communicate directly with the QlikView webserver.
+For the header solution to be secure, IP address access controls have to be put in place so that only the proxy/portal can access the QlikView system.
+Under no circumstances may the end user browser communicate directly with the QlikView web server.